tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 #### Metrics variables

 In Keras training APIs, users can specify custom metrics or strings for metrics in `model.compile`, and there is also built-in loss.
 The variables that are involved, are either created at `compile` time, which is under `strategy.scope`, or the first time they are being updated (at `fit` time, which is also under `strategy.scope`.
-Therefore the variables should be placed correctly in parameter servers.
+Therefore the variables will be placed correctly in parameter servers.

 There is also an option to place the metrics variables on workers, and aggregating the metrics result to parameter servers periodically.
 In theory, this results in fewer round trips between workers and parameter servers and hence better performance, but would require an additional `ClusterCoordinator` API to have explicit placement of variables on workers.

 #### Optimizer variables

 Similarly, the hyper and slot variables an `optimizer` object uses, would be created at gradient application, at which point Keras `optimizer` has [entered](https://github.com/tensorflow/tensorflow/blob/4d1142b04b708372203e15abc4934f7289fd2255/tensorflow/python/keras/optimizer_v2/optimizer_v2.py#L956) `strategy.scope` for correct placement.
-For the variables that need to be colocated with other variables, such as slot variables, they should continue to work because Keras has made sure [`colocate_vars_with` variable creator scope is used](https://github.com/tensorflow/tensorflow/blob/4d1142b04b708372203e15abc4934f7289fd2255/tensorflow/python/keras/optimizer_v2/optimizer_v2.py#L904-L909), which gets recognized by `ParameterServerStrategy` when these variables are being created, and the variables end up getting placed accordingly.
+For the variables that need to be colocated with other variables, such as slot variables, they should continue to work because `tf.keras.optimizers.Optimizer` has made sure [`colocate_vars_with` variable creator scope is used](https://github.com/tensorflow/tensorflow/blob/4d1142b04b708372203e15abc4934f7289fd2255/tensorflow/python/keras/optimizer_v2/optimizer_v2.py#L904-L909), which gets recognized by `ParameterServerStrategy` when these variables are being created, and the variables end up getting placed accordingly.

 #### model.evaluate and model.predict

 Initially, we aim to have `model.evaluate` and `model.predict` to only be carried out on the coordinator.
-That is, it does not involve distribution via a `ClusterCoordinator`, and thus the evaluate function is executed eagerly on the coordinator.
+That is, it does not involve distribution via a `ClusterCoordinator`, and thus the evaluate function is executed on the coordinator.

 In the longer term, we seek distributed support for `model.evaluate`, where the evaluate function is scheduled onto the workers to execute.
 Visitation guarantee cannot be supported currently with the parameter server training API, so we can implement distributed evaluation without it, or wait until that is supported, and integrate it.
+Things possibly involved with distributed `model.evaluate` include:

+* support for local variables
+* support for local resources
+* efficient skipping of dataset batches or `dataset.shard` can be tf.function'ed

+With those, we do not expect an API change at `model.fit` level, but if we do encounter something that results in a change, it is reasonable to add an argument `model.fit(distribute_eval=...)`.

-Also, see below “Evaluation” section for other proposed evaluation solutions accompanying `model.fit` usage.
+See below “Evaluation” section for other proposed evaluation solutions accompanying `model.fit` usage.

 ### Changes in tf.distribute

 Coordinator-based distributed training was made available with the introduction of a `ClusterCoordinator` API, where a `Strategy` should be used in conjunction with it.
 In contrast, classic `strategy.run`-based distributed training only requires a `Strategy` object to be used.
 The code written for two schemes, with custom training loops, is easily distinguishable by the presence or absence of a `ClusterCoordinator` object.
 However, with `model.fit`, users are not expected to create a `ClusterCoordinator` object, and thus there needs to be a way for the user to specify whether the training should be performed with a `ClusterCoordinator` object.
-This can possibly be done at `__init__`, so that `model.fit` knows whether or not it is intended for a coordinator-based single-client training, or a traditional multi-client training.
+This can possibly be done at `Strategy.__init__`, so that `model.fit` knows whether or not it is intended for a coordinator-based single-client training, or a traditional multi-client training.

 For now, it seems feasible that `ParameterServerStrategy` has a field `should_use_with_coordinator`, which is always True until usage without a `ClusterCoordinator` is supported, at which point it can be an argument of `__init__`.

 ```
   class ParameterServerStrategy(Strategy):
+    def __init__(self):
       self.should_use_with_coordinator = True
 ```